Updated: Sep 16

 Pre-Wrath posits that the Church would by and large jump like rats from a sinking ship the moment true persecution comes knocking.
 While that may have a ring of truth to it here in the west, it hasn’t happened elsewhere in the world who are presently experiencing great persecution.

 The church in Smyrna, (the persecuted church) was promised ten periods of persecution.
-Those periods came and went, and it did not have the intended effect that Satan had hoped.
+Those periods came and went, and they did not have the intended effect that Satan had hoped.
 Instead of stomping out the church, it caused it to spread even further and faster which is why Satan had to resort to a more subtle plan of attack, which would come in the subsequent churches by means of corruption.

-While I would agree that many who claim to be Christian here in the US might abandon the faith IF persecution did rise up in earnest, I would wager they weren’t Christian to begin with.
+While I would agree that many who claim to be Christian here in the US might abandon the faith IF persecution did rise up in earnest, I would wager they weren’t Christian, to begin with.
 The Apostle John noted even back then that…

 “They went out from us, but they were not of us; for if they had been of us, they would have continued with us; but they went out that they might be made manifest, that none of them were of us.”
 (1 John 2:19)

 The truth is, is that the Bible was written for the common man.
-Sure, it has levels and applications that would baffle theologians for millennia, and could be read in any number of ways that can make debaters of the best of us.
+Sure, it has levels and applications that would baffle theologians for millennia and could be read in any number of ways that can make debaters of the best of us.

 The atheist and skeptic read its pages and remain completely ignorant of its content, while the cultist must take passages out of context to make it fit whatever particular spin they want to sell.
-The missing ingredient that makes the Bible impossible for the unregenerate to understand is, the Holy Spirit.
+The missing ingredient that makes the Bible impossible for the unregenerate to understand is the Holy Spirit.